-2.2 Election Data
+2.2 Election data

-We merge variables capturing COVID-19 incidence by county, with data on countylevel election results from Dave Leip's Atlas of U.S. Presidential Elections.
-We compute the difference of vote shares of President Trump between the 2020 and 2016 U.S. presidential elections.
+We merge variables capturing COVID-19 incidence by county with data on countylevel election results from Dave Leip's Atlas of US Presidential Elections.
+We compute the difference of vote shares of Trump between the 2020 and 2016 US presidential elections.
 Specifically, we compute shares dividing the total number of votes for Trump by the total number of votes in each county.

-Table 1 provides summary statistics, whereas Figure 2 illustrates changes in voting share from 2016 to 2020.
-The map shows that Trump's support fell in parts of the Rust Belt and the Sun Belt in 2020, when compared with the 2016 presidential election.
+Table 1 provides summary statistics, and Fig. 2 illustrates changes in voting share from 2016 to 2020.
+The map shows that Trump's support fell in parts of the Rust Belt and the Sun Belt in 2020 compared with the 2016 presidential election.